Skip to main content

 If you have side effects, your cancer care team can suggest steps to ease them.
 For example, drugs can be given along with the chemo to prevent or reduce nausea and vomiting.

-Along with these short-term side effects, some chemo drugs can permanently damage certain organs such as the heart or kidneys.
+Along with these short-term side effects, some chemo drugs can cause long-term damage to certain organs such as the heart or kidneys.
 The possible risks of these drugs are carefully balanced against their benefits, and the function of these organs is carefully monitored during treatment.
-If serious organ damage occurs, the drug that caused it is stopped and sometimes replaced with another.

 For more information about chemo and its side effects, see Chemotherapy.